XDCFoundation/xdc-testnetwork-leo/README.md

 Follow the following steps to start the masternode -

-- Replace the genesis file in xdc-testnetwork-leo/genesis folder with yours genesis file which you created earlier.
-- Edit node1.sh, node2.sh, node3.sh, node4.sh files by changing the and replacing the Bootnode enode-id which was generated earlier.
+- Edit node1.sh, node2.sh, node3.sh, node4.sh files by replacing the Bootnode enode-id which was generated earlier.
 - Enter the private key of the 4 masternode in the .env file, ( masternode, and signers private keys ) which was mentioned in the genesis file.
 - Give permission to all files